 Each day opens with an opportunity to build community and expand ideas.
 In this 10-minute Advisory time, groups might discuss a trending TED Talk, challenge another group to a game, or review last minute homework questions.
 In Advisory, we’re learners together.

 The week is divided into A days and B days, both of which have five periods each day.
 Periods 1 and 5 are 50-minute blocks, and periods 2 through 4 are 80-minute blocks.
 A student’s schedule alternates, depending on whether it’s an A day or a B day.
-Over 85 different courses are offered in English, Mathematics, Science, Social Studies, Technology, Physical Education and Health, Fine Arts, Service Learning, College and Career Preparation, and Religious Studies and Ethics.
+Over 85 different courses are offered in English, Mathematics, Science, Social Studies, Technology, Physical Education and Health, Fine Arts, Service Learning, College and Career Preparation, and Ethics.
 All courses but world languages are offered in English.

 With class sizes averaging eleven students, teachers focus on each individual.
 Middle school (Grades 6-8) focuses on developing responsibility, gaining independence, growing in understanding and empathy for others.
 High school (Grades 9-12) deepens subject knowledge, and explores various leadership and career paths.
 Twenty four credits are required for high school graduation, based on the semester credit system.